Dingus-Team/.github/README.md

 ipod but new
 ### sandingus
 sandisk + dingus = sandingus
-we make sd, cd and special one
+we make sd, cf and special one